peteroupc/peteroupc.github.io/bernsupp.md

 A related topic is a Bernoulli factory that takes a coin with unknown probability of heads _&lambda;_ and produces one or more samples of the probability _f_(_&lambda;_).
 This section calls it a _multiple-output Bernoulli factory_.

 Obviously, any single-output Bernoulli factory can produce multiple outputs by running itself multiple times.
-But for some functions _f_, there may be a more efficient algorithm in terms of input coin flips.
+But for some functions _f_, it may be that producing multiple outputs at a time may use fewer input coin flips than producing one output multiple times.

 Let _J_ be a closed interval on (0, 1), such as [1/100, 99/100].
 Define the _entropy bound_ as _h_(_f_(_&lambda;_))/_h_(_&lambda;_) where _h_(_x_) = &minus;_x_\*ln(_x_)&minus;(1&minus;_x_)\*ln(1&minus;_x_) is related to the Shannon entropy function.
 The question is: